palantir/conjure/readme.md

 This manifests in the generated languages as follows:

 * Java - the Conjure package name is the Java package name
-* TypeScript - the folder containing the object is the Conjure pakcage name with the first two segments removed (this is done for brevity).
+* TypeScript - the folder containing the object is the Conjure package name with the first two segments removed (this is done for brevity).
 For example: `com.example.folder1.folder2 -> folder1/folder2`